 The sofa is said to be named after the fourth Earl of Chesterfield in England, who commissioned a leather sofa in this style to be made for him in the middle of the 1700s.
 Rumor has it that he asked a furniture maker to create a piece of seating for him that would let him sit comfortably but upright enough that his clothing would not wrinkle.
 He was quite a fashionable type so he would care about such details!

-The timeless appeal of Chesterfield sofas means that not only will they always be in style, but when you buy a high-quality couch of this type it will only look better with age.
+The timeless appeal of Chesterfield leather couches means that not only will they always be in style, but when you buy a high-quality couch of this type it will only look better with age.